Who can get married

 Witnesses must understand the language of the ceremony and have the mental capacity to understand what's taking place.
 Register Office staff are not allowed to act as witnesses.

-Before signing the register, you should check the information in the entry is correct.
-It is possible to get incorrect information in the register on marriage certificates changed if there is proof that the errors were notified at the time of the marriage.
-When trying to correct information at a later stage, you will have to explain in writing how the incorrect information came to be recorded at the time of the marriage and may need to provide documentary evidence to prove any statements.
+Before signing the schedule, check the information on it is correct.
+It's possible to get incorrect information in the register on marriage certificates changed if there is proof that the errors were notified at the time of the marriage.
+If you're trying to correct information at a later stage, you'll have to explain in writing how the incorrect information was recorded at the time of the marriage and you might need to give documentary evidence to prove any statements.
 The process may take a long time.

 Paying the registrar fee

 A fee must be paid for the ceremony.

 You can pay a fee to get a certified copy of your marriage certificate as it appears on the register.
 You can pay further fees for additional copies of your marriage certificate.
 To find out details of the fees, contact your local Register Office on GOV.UK.

 If you need a copy of your marriage certificate later on, you can get a copy from the General Register office.